 Let's take the traditional way to the land of dreams.
 Instead of breathing exercises and other mind-consuming methods, count sheep.

 But here's a catch, don't start from one.
 Instead, go higher and count backward.
 Sleep expert Dr. Vicky Seelall recommends playing mindless games like counting.
 Doing so will help the mind focus on one thing and keep it from wandering to other thoughts.

 As cliché as it sounds, it is one of the natural ways to fall asleep.
 Visualizing or imagining a serene scene can help relax the mind and manage stress.
 It's like daydreaming, which means it's fine if your thoughts wander off, but make sure to gently return to the original thought.

-Music is one of the most influential and expressive art, and it can be used as a tool to fall asleep.
+Music is one of the most influential and expressive forms of art, and it can be used as a tool to fall asleep.
 Maybe music can be the lullaby that's needed to fall asleep fast.
 It is proven that listening to music before going to bed improves sleep efficiency and promotes better rest; there are also fewer cases of waking up during the night.